sheffieldnlp/ImitationLearningTutorialEACL2017/README.md

 - exact imitation
 - DAgger
 - with roll outs and non-decomposable loss
-- latent variables
+- latent variables/sub-optimal experts

 Section 1.3
+- A bit of the theory from Goodman et al. 2016
+- LoLS diagram connecting it to RL
-Connections with RNNs
+- Connections with RNNs
-Bandit learning
+- Bandit learning
-Adversarial training
+- Adversarial training/best demonstration not necessarily the best teaching material.
-Negative sampling
+- Negative sampling
-Actor-Critic
+- Actor-Critic
-Jana Rao Doppa
+- Jana Rao Doppa
-Jason Eisner Coaching
+- Jason Eisner Coaching

 Part 2